-T.I., Tiny Trying For Another Child To Go Along with New Reality Show?
+T.I., Tiny Trying For Another Child To Go Along With New Reality Show?

 Rap star T.I and wife Tiny are rumored to be seeking to seal their rekindled marriage by adding a baby and possibly a new reality TV show to the mix.

-Hollywood Life reports the idea to add to the seven kids the couple already share is said to be the brainchild of the “ASAP” singer, who seems convinced it will only make them stronger as a couple.
+Hollywood Life reported that the idea to add to the seven kids the couple already share is said to be the brainchild of the “ASAP” singer, who seems convinced it will only make them stronger as a couple.

 “T.I. is feeling Tiny’s sexy curves so he gave her his credit card and told her to go on a shopping spree for new lingerie,” said a source.
 “Thanks to all her hard work, exercise, and dieting, Tiny has achieved what she is calling her ‘get-your-man-back body.'”